ndchian/Crowdfunding_ETL/README.md

 Each of our data outputs as shown in Postgres:

+The remainder of the DataFrames results of the work outlined below can be found in the ETL_Mini_Project_NChian_ABitzer.ipynb file.

 ## Project Outline
 ### Primary Outcomes
-The outcomes for this mini project are divided into the following subsections:
+The outcomes for this mini project are divided into four subsections and work was divided as follows:

-* Creating the Category and Subcategory DataFrames
+1. Anna was responsible for:
 * Creating the Campaign DataFrame
+* Creating the Crowdfunding Database

+2. Nora was responsible for:
 * Creating the Contacts DataFrame
-* Creating the Crowdfunding Database
+* Creating the Category and Subcategory DataFrames

 ### Category and Subcategory DataFrames
 1. Extract and transform the crowdfunding.xlsx Excel data to create a category DataFrame that has the following columns: